Masha Moskalyova case: Course of events

 On March 27, the Yefremov interdistrict court, which was represented by judge Anton Vladyslavovich Malikov, considered the case in one day, and the next day sentenced Aleksey Moskalyov to two years in prison with a ban on using the Internet for 3 years and confiscation of his personal computer for the benefit of the state.
 The prosecutor in this court was Oleg Tymakov.
 In addition, the court decided to transfer Aleksey's daughter to the care of social services.
 According to municipal deputy Olga Podolskaya, a pro-war crowd was summoned to the court, and Moskalyov's support group was not allowed to enter the court.
 Aleksey himself escaped from house arrest and did not attend the announcement of the sentence.

 On March 28, 2023, the human rights project "Memorial" recognized Aleksey Moskalyov as a political prisoner.

-On March 29, 2023, Masha wrote to his father from the shelter: "I love you very much, and know that you are not to blame for anything, I am always there for you, and everything you do is right. <...> I'm begging you, just don't give up.
+On March 29, 2023, Masha wrote to her father from the shelter: "I love you very much, and know that you are not to blame for anything, I am always there for you, and everything you do is right. <...> I'm begging you, just don't give up.
 Believe, hope and love.
 One day we will sit down at the table and remember all of this.
 I love you, I hope not, I know that you will not give up, you are strong, we are strong, we can do it, and I will pray for you and for us, dad".
 On the other hand, the girl wrote: "Love you, you are a hero.
 My hero".

 On March 30, Aleksey Moskalyov was detained in Minsk.
 On April 1, Russian human rights activists from the organizations "Memorial" and "OVD-Info" asked the Council of Europe and the European Commission to help prevent the extradition of Aleksey Moskalyov to Russia.
 On April 4, Aleksey Moskalyov was found in the detention center in Zhodzina, Belarus.
 On April 12 he was extradited to Russia with his further location unknown.

-On April 5, Olga Sitchikhina, the mother of Masha, who had not lived with her daughter for more than 7 years, took her from the shelter.
+On April 5, Olga Sitchikhina, the mother of Masha, who had not lived with her daughter for more than seven years, took her from the shelter.

 On April 19, the lawsuit to limit the parental rights was withdrawn from the court.

 On May 3, Aleksey Moskalyov was found in a detention center in Smolensk, where he told his lawyer that he was beaten during arrest in Belarus.

 On February 19, 2024, the Tula Regional Court, following a retrial with a new psychological and linguistic examination, reduced the sentence to 1 year and 10 months in a general regime colony with a ban on website administration for 2 years.

-On October 15, 2024, Alexei Moskalev was released..
+On October 15, 2024, Alexei Moskalev was released.